Don't have an account?Sign up free

 Already have account?Log In

-The Exhibit’s Services are designed to connect an art community of artists, curators and art collectors from around the world.
+The Exhibit’s Services are designed to connect a community of artists, curators, art collectors, commercial galleries, cultural institutions, and their audiences from around the world.
 Here’s a guide to help you understand the specific terms and policies that are relevant for you, depending on how you use the Services:

 1.2.
 If you curate an exhibition using our Services (“Curator”) or are included as an Artist in an exhibition curated using our Services (collectively known as “Exhibitors”), you agree to The Exhibit’s Exhibitor Policy.
 You can read this here.
 All of these policies are a part of our Terms, so be sure to read the ones that are relevant for you.

-The Exhibit wants to foster an inclusive art exhibition environment for artists, curators and art collectors around the world.
+The Exhibit wants to foster an inclusive exhibition environment for artists, curators, galleries, cultural institutions and art collectors around the world.
 Therefore creating a platform free from discrimination is our priority.
 On The Exhibit, you can't discriminate based upon:

 It is your responsibility as an exhibitor or buyer to know your local laws and any other legal regulations on discrimination that might apply to you.
 If you think discrimination has occurred on The Exhibit, please report it by e-mailing email@example.com and we will investigate.